lsst-dm/dm_dev_guide/coding/python_wrappers_for_cpp_with_pybind11.rst

 Wrapping step-by-step
 =====================

-To illustrate how wrapping is done we will recreate the example wrappers from the `templates <https://github.com/lsst/templates>`_ package.
+To illustrate how wrapping is done we will recreate the example wrappers from the `stack package template example`_.

 .. _wrapping-simple-class:

 Wrapping a simple class
 -----------------------

-We start by wrapping the basic ``ExampleOne`` class from the `templates <https://github.com/lsst/templates>`_ package.
+We start by wrapping the basic ``ExampleOne`` class from the `stack packge template example`_.
 It's header file looks like:

 .. code-block:: cpp